WWMT

-WWMT (channel 3) is a television station licensed to Kalamazoo, Michigan, United States, serving West Michigan as an affiliate of CBS and The CW.
+WWMT (channel 3) is a television station licensed to Kalamazoo, Michigan, United States, serving West Michigan as an affiliate of CBS.
 The station is owned by Sinclair Broadcast Group, and maintains studios on West Maple Street in Kalamazoo; its transmitter is located in northwest Yankee Springs Township on Chief Noonday Road/M-179 near Patterson Road.

 History

-The station signed on the air on June 1, 1950, as WKZO-TV (the call letters standing for "Kalamazoo").
-It was West Michigan's second television station to debut after WLAV-TV (channel 7, now WOOD-TV channel 8) and was owned by broadcasting pioneer John Fetzer, along with WKZO radio, which Fetzer had owned since 1930.
-It carried programming from all four networks of the time: CBS, NBC, ABC and DuMont.
-However, it has always been a primary CBS affiliate owing to its radio sister's longtime affiliation with the CBS Radio Network.
+The station signed on the air on June 1, 1950, and joined the CBS network on July 9, 1950, as WKZO-TV (the call letters standing for "Kalamazoo").
+It was West Michigan's second television station to debut after WLAV-TV (channel 7, now WOOD-TV on channel 8) and was owned by broadcasting pioneer John Fetzer, along with WKZO radio, which Fetzer had owned since 1930.
+It carried programming from all four networks of the time: CBS, NBC, ABC, and DuMont.
+However, it has always been a primary CBS affiliate owing to its radio sister's affiliation with the CBS Radio Network.
+It originally operated from a transmitter in Oshtemo Township, west of Kalamazoo.
+After a month of signing on in the afternoons to air movies, regular broadcasting began on July 1, 1950.
+On that date, it became one of 20 stations in the country that had priority for CBS's strongest programming.

 From the start, WKZO-TV had reception problems due to the presence of WTMJ-TV across Lake Michigan in Milwaukee, also on analog VHF channel 3 until a shake-up of channels in Chicago, Kalamazoo, and Milwaukee in 1953.
 WTMJ moved to channel 4; WBBM-TV in Chicago to move from channel 4 to channel 2 as a condition of its purchase by CBS.

-Although WSBT-TV in South Bend, Indiana, signed on in 1952, WKZO-TV shared the southwestern part of its viewing area with WSBT-TV to the detriment of the latter until UHF reception was required on televisions.
+Channel 3 was originally the CBS affiliate for the northern portion of the South Bend, Indiana market.
+When South Bend got its own station, WSBT-TV, in 1952, WKZO-TV shared the southwestern part of its viewing area with WSBT-TV to the detriment of the latter until all television manufacturers were required to include UHF tuning capability.

 Channel 3 lost DuMont in 1956 after that network shut down.
-Soon afterward, the WKZO stations moved their operations to an old car dealership on West Maple Avenue in Kalamazoo, where the station remains based to this day.
+In 1958, the WKZO stations moved their operations to an old car dealership on West Maple Avenue in Kalamazoo, the "Fetzer Broadcast House."
+Channel 3 remains based to this day.
 In 1960, Fetzer built a new 1,100 ft transmission tower near the northern edge of Gun Lake.
 The tower was located roughly halfway between Kalamazoo and Grand Rapids, allowing it to provide city-grade coverage of Grand Rapids while still being within 15 mi of Kalamazoo as required by Federal Communications Commission (FCC) regulations.
-Soon after channel 3 activated its new tower, the FCC collapsed West Michigan into one large television market.
-When the broadcast antenna was moved from Kalamazoo, WSBT became the default CBS channel for Berrien and Cass counties.
+Soon after channel 3 activated its new tower, the FCC moved Kalamazoo and Battle Creek into the Grand Rapids market, collapsing West Michigan into one of the largest television markets east of the Mississippi.
 WKZO then shared ABC with WOOD-TV until WZZM (channel 13) signed on in 1962.